rlwimi/major-input/README.md

 ## Why?

-Every developer needs a side project.
+Every developer needs a side project for learning new things and keeping active.
 This is mine.

 Every year, the new shiny glistens, but enthusiasm fades as quickly as it came.
 Who has the time to watch that much video?
 I watch a few sessions at/during/after WWDC week, and I quickly reach a point where I think, "I'll sit down and watch a session", then I just cannot do it.
 Maybe I don't have an immediate need to know the things in a particular session.
 Maybe I spent all the time I had figuring out what order to watch, or what topic I want to watch.
 Maybe I feel like I already know the material and can't stomach the thought of spending all that time to catch one or two new nuggets.

 Reading a session transcript is still passive learning, but, at least for me, it is just that critical bit more active than being trapped in completely passive linear video time that engages my brain.
 Not only do I cover the material faster, I absorb the material better.
 Doing and playing, active learning, remains better than passive learning.
-Documentation and source documentation are arguably the better source of information.
+Documentation and source documentation are arguably a better source of information than sessions.
 But sessions still represent a critical bridge from the introduction of new stuff to getting hands-on and deep.

 I expected this tool would make the huge (and growing yearly) corpus of sessions more accessible to me, so I built this first for myself, to find out.
-I think some of you will find it as useful as I do.
+It saves me some time and keeps me engaged, and I think some of you will find it as useful as I do.

+## What if you just watched session videos instead of making a tool to make it go faster?

+Good question!

 ![xkcd #1205: Is it worth the time?](https://imgs.xkcd.com/comics/is_it_worth_the_time.png)